openhab/openhab-addons/bundles/org.openhab.binding.shelly/README.md

 The binding supports both hardware generations

 - Generation 1: The original Shelly devices like the Shelly 1, Shelly 2.5, Shelly Flood etc.
-- Generation 2: The new Plus / Pro series of devices
+- Generation 2: Plus / Pro series of devices
-- Shelly Plus Mini: Shelly Plus devices in compact format
+- Shelly Plus Mini: Shelly Plus devices in compact format (Gen 2+3)
 - Shelly BLU: Bluetooth based series of devices

 The binding provides the same feature set across all devices as good as possible and depending on device specific features.